Peter Melnychuk currently spends most of the year in Mexico; he aspires to work summers in Edmonton

-Peter’s gentle touch and extensive clinical experience, his ability to synthesize and choose wisely from a wide depth of knowledge, give him an almost unique ability to solve problems for his clients.
+Peter’s gentle touch and extensive clinical experience, his ability to synthesize and choose wisely from a wide depth of knowledge, gives him an exceptional ability to solve problems for his clients.

-Peter has dedicated himself to a search for the most effective global visceral healing practices.
-This began his training in both traditional and modern, eastern and western therapies.
+Soonafter, Peter dedicated himself to a search for the most effective global visceral healing practices.
+He began his training in traditional and modern, eastern and western therapies.
 These studies have taken him throughout North America, and many times to India and Thailand.

-Peter is a widely respected teacher in the field.
-He has also been an athlete all his life.
-Soccer, qigong, & more recently, bouldering have supplanted cycling and yoga as his favourite physical activities.
-Peter Melnychuk is dedicated to physical, emotional, spiritual fitness for himself and his clients.
+Peter has become a widely respected teacher in visceral bodywork.
+He is a lifelong athlete.
+Soccer, cross country skiing, qigong, & more recently, bouldering have supplanted cycling and yoga as his favourite physical activities.
+He is dedicated to healing and fitness – physically, emotionally, and spiritually – for himself and his clients.